icflorescu/openshift-cartridge-mongodb/README.md

 **A**: You're probably trying to use the URL `https://github.com/icflorescu/openshift-cartridge-mongodb` instead of `http://cartreflect-claytondev.rhcloud.com/github/icflorescu/openshift-cartridge-mongodb`.
 A common mistake for people not paying sufficient attention while trying to use a custom cartridge for the first time.

+**Q**: How do I change the default `mongod` options?

+**A**: `ssh` into the gear (see [here](http://stackoverflow.com/questions/22759655/how-to-ssh-into-ha-application-gears) how if you're not running this cartirdge in your primary application gear), edit the [control script](https://github.com/icflorescu/openshift-cartridge-mongodb/blob/master/bin/control) with `nano mongodb/bin/control` and make sure to restart afterwards.

 ## Related

 Since you're here, chances are you might also be interested in this [custom Node.js cartridge](https://github.com/icflorescu/openshift-cartridge-nodejs).